CreekWood drop Opelika quarry plan

-Opelika city officials announced Friday night that CreekWood Resources has withdrawn its applications for air and water discharge permits to the Alabama Department of Environmental Management (ADEM).
+Creekwood Resources has withdrawn its permit application to the Alabama Department of Enviornmental Management for a quarry near Opelika.

-CreekWood Managing Member Jeffrey Major sent a letter to ADEM Friday announcing the decision.

-"After review of the concerns presented by the community of Lee County and the city of Opelika regarding potential impacts to the Saugahatchee Creek watershed, CreekWood Resources has, at this time, elected to withdraw its current application for an Air Quality and NPDES permit with ADEM associated with its proposed granite quarry."
+“After review of the concerns presented by the community of Lee County and the city of Opelika regarding potential impacts to the Saugahatchee Creek watershed, CreekWood Resources has, at this time, elected to withdraw its current application for an Air Quality and NPDES permit with ADEM associated with its proposed granite quarry,” according to a letter from Creek-Wood Resources.

-Mayor Gary Fuller thanked all the citizens, businesses and local governments who teamed with Opelika to oppose the quarry proposal.
+The city of Opelika shared the news in a news release Friday evening.

 Post a comment as